alfiemowle/isotropic-mlp-research/README.md

 - Gradient-based pruning criterion (paper's footnote 5) fails badly: r = 0.464
 - Semi-orthogonal scaffold initialisation is impossible when width > num_classes

+**Proposed Experiments (George)**:
+- So pruning after singular value decomp does result in some loss in accuracy, quantifying that could be very useful.
+- Network merging and behaviours?

 ---

 ## Structure